poseidon/matchbox/examples/README.md

 # Examples

 Matchbox automates network booting and provisioning of clusters.
-These examples show how to use matchbox on-premise or locally with [QEMU/KVM](scripts/README.md#libvirt).
+These examples show how to use Matchbox on-premise or locally with QEMU/KVM.

 ## Terraform Examples